Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and

 Several of our recommendations relate to code design and other computational aspects.
 We recognize that implementing these suggestions will require computational expertise on the part of the researcher.
 This needs to be addressed through better training, the availability of more tutorials for different programming environments \citep[such as the R Tutorial in][]{Sigal2016}, and support staff at the institutional level.

-As most of our recommendations relate to transparency, reporting, and exploration, these expectations could be translated into author guidelines and peer review manuals.
-For example, journals with a majority of articles containing simulation studies (e.g., JASA or SiM) might consider providing more detailed author guidelines on the reporting of simulation studies, similar to their reproducibility guidelines \citep{Wrobel2024}.
+As most of our recommendations relate to transparency, reporting, and exploration, these expectations could be translated into author guidelines, peer review manuals, and journal requirements.
+For example, journals with a majority of articles containing simulation studies (e.g., JASA or SiM) might consider providing simulation reporting guidelines, similar to their reproducibility guidelines \citep{Wrobel2024}.
 As our case study illustrated, many missingness handling approaches can be implemented ``post-hoc'' and do not require re-running all code.
 Reviewers should thus not shy away from requesting them to ensure an accurate interpretation of results.
-The same goes for code and data sharing, which would also facilitate further meta-research on missingness or other aspects of simulation studies.
+Similarly, journals should consider making code and data sharing mandatory.
+This would also facilitate further meta-research on missingness or other aspects of simulation studies.

 Despite the overarching principles and recommendations we have outlined, missingness handling will often need to be done on a case-by-case basis.
-Nevertheless, it may still be possible to reach a consensus on what reporting and handling approaches should be used as the default in typical simulation studies in certain subfields of methodological research.
+Nevertheless, a consensus on default reporting and handling approaches may be possible in some methodological subfields.
 We hope that our article will raise awareness of the issue and stimulate such discussions.